 Attica Zoological Park is the only zoo in Greece and is one of the largest and most essential in Europe and around the globe in general.
 The whole project is sustained by private funds, which is remarkable considering the massive costs of a park hosting such a variety of wildlife.
 I believe that competent bodies ought to support better essential projects like these.
 And they should.
-Although zoos are subject to criticism and controversy, in this article we will try to focus on their positive side.
+Although zoos are subject to criticism and controversy, in this article we will try to focus on their positive side (endangered species survival, etc.).
 I believe they have a difficult task ahead of them.
 This is to educate and bring awareness to us of how essential wildlife is and that we should respect and protect it at any cost.
 Follow us on our tour to the AZP.
 Meet them at the park, and protect them in their natural habitat.

 Spata, Greece.
 At a respectful distance from the center of Athens is the Attica Zoological Park (Greek: Aττικό Ζωολογικό Πάρκο).
-The only zoo in Greece and one of the largest in Europe, hosting more than 2000 different animals.
-While it is not easily accessible with the traditional means of transportation, you can visit either by car (Attiki Odos, 16R Exit) or by a combination of local buses and public transits (Pallini, Παλλήνη station).
+The only zoo in Greece and one of the largest in Europe, hosting more than 2000 animals.
+While it is not easily accessible with the traditional means of transportation, you can visit either by car (Attiki Odos, 16P Exit) or by a combination of local buses and public transits (Pallini, Παλλήνη station).
 Jean-Jacques Lesueur is the founder and owner of the project.

 The Attica Zoo Park opened its gates in 2000 initially as a bird park but soon became the home for a wide variety of wildlife.
-Almost 25 years after its inauguration, AZP hosts about 290 species, including Angola lions, giraffes, tigers, penguins, elephants, and many more.
+Almost 25 years after its inauguration, AZP hosts about 290 to 350 species, including Angola lions, giraffes, tigers, penguins, elephants, and many more.
 The Park is a member of EAZA (European Association of Zoos and Aquaria) and of EAMM (European Association of Marine Mammals) and, as such, conforms to strict guidelines regarding animal husbandry, conservation, education, and security.

 In cooperation with ΕAΖΑ, the Attica Zoological Park actively participates in 41 European Endangered Species Programs (EEPs), and 28 species are monitored and checked through a European Studbook (ΕSB).
 Since early 2004, the Park has been using the Zoological Information Management System (Species360), where all data from ΕΑΖΑ and WAZA (World Association of Zoos and Aquaria) members are registered.
 This system provides access to valuable information in areas such as breeding, veterinary care, and animal behavior—an impressive eco-awareness score.